amitjoy/osgifx/index.md

 * The application is distributed through [jdeploy](https://www.jdeploy.com) enabling developers to distribute native applications effortlessly
 * Note that, the required VM will directly be downloaded while installing the application using `jdeploy`
 * Also note that, if the auto-update feature is enabled, every new version will be automatically downloaded while starting the application
-* Due to the update of the application, the application might not work expectedly as the old bundle cache still exists.
+* Due to the update of the application, the application might not work expectedly as the old bundle cache (OSGi storage) still exists.
 That's why, make sure to delete the existing OSGi storage area located in `~/.osgifx-ws`

 --------------------------------------------------------------------------------------------------------------